gloooomed/schedulify/README.md

 ## How it works

-Schedulify runs as a single Vercel deployment but serves multiple colleges.
-Each college has its own isolated Supabase database — the platform owner never touches their data.
+Schedulify can run as a single Vercel deployment but serves multiple colleges.
+Each college has its own isolated Supabase database - the platform owner never touches their data.

 ```
 Your Vercel Deployment  ──▶  Central Vendor Registry (your Supabase)